darkdrago74/comparatron-optimised/README.md

 - Precision CNC control via Arduino/GRBL
 - Web-based interface accessible from any device
 - DXF export for CAD integration
-- Virtual environment management with split archives for GitHub
+- DXF export for CAD integration

 The project also includes optional integration with LaserWeb4 for additional CNC control capabilities:
 - **LaserWeb4 works best with Node.js v18.x** for proper serial communication with GRBL